benlmaoujoud01/Terraform-for-Proxmox/README.md

 - API Token and proper access credentials in Proxmox.
 - A configured cloud-init template if using cloud-init.

-## Files in this Repository
-- `main.tf` – The main Terraform configuration file defining the VM resources.
-- `terraform.tfvars` – Contains variable values for customization.
-- `terraform.tfstate` – State file that keeps track of the Terraform deployment (should not be manually modified).

 ## Configuration
 ### Step 1: Configure `terraform.tfvars`